 The beginnings of Tesla

-In 2016, electric cars are , even if they're still not widely used.
+In 2016, electric cars are pretty familiar to us, even if they're still not widely used.
 In 2008 though, an electric vehicle - and a sports car at that - was definitely enough to raise a lot of eyebrows.
-It was the first highway-legal, full-production electric car to be able to travel more than 200 miles between charges and the first to use lithium-ion battery cells (the same kind of technology that powers your ).
+It was the first highway-legal, full-production electric car to be able to travel more than 200 miles between charges and the first to use lithium-ion battery cells (the same kind of technology that powers your smartphone).

 The now-discontinued Tesla Roadster used an AC motor based on Nikola Tesla's original design from 1882, hence the company name.
 As for Elon Musk, he's been the company's chief financier and cheerleader.